-(2) Remove the bezel near the inside door latch release handle by inserting a straight-bladed screwdriver in the notched end and prying gently upwards.

-(3) Remove the door trim panel mounting screw located in the bezel opening near the inside door latch release handle (Fig. 4).
+- (1) Disconnect and isolate the battery negative cable. - (2) Remove the bezel near the inside door latch release handle by inserting a straight-bladed screwdriver in the notched end of the bezel and prying gently upwards. - (3) Remove the screw located beneath the bezel that secures the front door trim panel to the inner door panel (Fig. 6).

-Fig. 4 Front Door Trim Panel Remove/Install
+Fig. 6 Front Door Trim Panel Remove/Install

-(4) Remove the trim cap and screw near the rear of the door armrest.

-(5) Remove the trim cap and screw at the upper front corner of the trim panel.

-(6) Using a wide flat-bladed tool such as a trim stick, pry the trim panel away from the door around the perimeter and remove the trim panel.
+- (4) Remove the trim cap and screw near the rear of the front door armrest. - (5) Remove the trim cap and screw at the upper front corner of the front door trim panel. - (6) Remove the screw located above the front door speaker grille on the front door trim panel. - (7) Using a trim stick or another suitable wide flat-bladed tool, gently pry the front door trim panel away from the door around the perimeter to release the trim panel retainers.